Apappas97/Data-Cleaning-in-SQL/README.md

-# Data Cleaning in SQL
+# Data Cleaning in SQL - Real Estate Dataset
 In this project, I extracted and cleansed a Nashville-Housing dataset that contained discrepancies in duplicate records, formatting errors, NULL values, etc..
 In the cleansing process I made the necessary adjustments to reduce these inconsistencies using Microsoft SQL Server to increase the utility and overall readability in the dataset.
 ## Demonstrated Skills:
 * Converting Datatypes